open-politics/open-politics-hq/README.md

 Run it.
 Get structured data showing systematic patterns.
 Export visualizations.

-The principle scales: anywhere you know what you're looking for, schemas let you look systematically.
-[See examples across domains](#examples-in-practice) →

-We will soon open a library to examples of how to use the platform in various ways.

-## Why This Exists

-The gap is obvious once you see it.
-Researchers, journalists, NGO workers all do qualitative analysis — reading documents, identifying patterns, building arguments.
-This works great for tens of documents.
-At hundreds or thousands, you're either stuck or you need to hire engineers.

-Meanwhile, intelligence agencies, think tanks, and corporations have sophisticated analysis infrastructure.
-The tools exist, they're just not accessible.

-Our proposal is in recognizing that **everyone can already articulate their analytical questions in a kind of code, in natural language.** A journalist knows "framing."
+The principle scales.
+A journalist knows "framing."
 A policy analyst knows "stakeholder engagement."
 An NGO worker knows what signals a policy shift.
-Everyone has Excel, but not everyone has infrastructure to systematically apply their analytical methods at scale.

-Natural language schemas change this.
+Schemas let you take that knowledge and apply it systematically across thousands of documents.
 The same infrastructure that analyzes legislation can sort emails, process intake forms, track regulatory changes, or monitor media coverage.
-Now everyone can have their HQ for their information needs.

 This capability shouldn't be locked behind institutional walls.
 We're building it as **public infrastructure** — schemas, geocoding, vector search, local AI.
 Basic components, simple when you list them out.
 But that's the point.
-In our opinion these are basic intelligence capabilities an open society needs, like libraries or archives, and they should be equally accessible.
+These are basic intelligence capabilities an open society needs, like libraries or archives, and they should be equally accessible.

 Open source.
 Self-hostable.
 Bring your own LLM keys if you want privacy.
 Share your analytical frameworks publicly if you want transparency.
 Use it for journalism, research, advocacy, governance — anything that serves the public interest.

 Importantly: none of this would exist without the many people dedicated to open source.
 We're assembling the hard work of countless other projects.
 We are standing on the shoulders of a massive collaborative ecosystem that makes this possible.
 We are grateful for their work and we are proud to be part of it.